openl2m/openl2m/docs/roadmap.rst

 *In no particular order:*

 * simplify the Juniper PyEX driver by using pyez operational tables and views.
-* add MPLS L3VPN info and interface members on Juniper routers in the Junos PyEZ driver
+* :strike:`add MPLS L3VPN info and interface members on Juniper routers in the Junos PyEZ driver.`
 * add reading of VSF interfaces (from ArubaWired-VSFv2 mib) to the Aruba AOS-CX SNMP driver.
 * add reading of VSF interfaces to the Aruba AOS-CX API driver.
 * :strike:`add VRF interface membership to Arista SNMP driver (uses private Mib)`